Voice Agent

 | **Session Coherence** | Do all events tell a coherent story?
 Contradictions?
 Missing data? | Upgrade confidence if coherent, flag if contradictions found |

-**Why three stages, not one**: Per-event review catches data-level errors (wrong phone format, impossible DOB, name doesn't match transcript).
+**Why three stages, not one**: per-event review catches data-level errors (wrong phone format, impossible DOB, name doesn't match transcript).
 Session-level review catches narrative-level errors (contradictions between events, discussed insurance but no coverage event recorded).
-These are different kinds of errors requiring different analysis approaches.
+These are different kinds of errors that need different analysis approaches.

 ### Patient Safety Isolation